ThePhenomenon1/ThePhenomenon1/README.md

 I have deployed my multi-tier Django Application, on the powerful cloud platform Railway.App.
 This is a real-World fashionable Boutique built with a PostgreSQL database.
 It features EMAIL AUTHENTICATION and SHOPPING CART functionality.
 Third-Party PAYMENT API integration being coded in realtime!
-Powered by Amazon Web Services:-
+Powered by Amazon Web Services.

 The link to this full stack enterprise ecommerce .COM:-